 1 Make sure the destination server contains a disk with sufficient free space to create the destination volume.

 You must have unpartitioned free space available for this volume on the destination server.
 For Linux, the free space must be on an unpartitioned device or on a device that is managed by the Novell Logical Volume Manager (NLVM).

-- 2 For OES 2015 or later, ensure that NCP Server is installed and running. - For instructions, see the OES 2015 SP1: NCP Server for Linux Administration Guide. - 3 Make sure Novell Storage Management Services (SMS) is installed and running. - For instructions, see "Installing and Configuring SMS" in the OES 2015 SP1: Storage Management Services Administration Guide for Linux. - 4 If you are splitting from NetWare to OES 2015 or later, configure the SMS TSAFS mode to dual. - 4a Open a terminal console, then log in as the root user. - 4b At a terminal console prompt, enter
+For instructions, see the OES 11 SP3: NCP Server for Linux Administration Guide.

+3 Make sure Novell Storage Management Services (SMS) is installed and running.

+For instructions, see "Installing and Configuring SMS" in the OES 11 SP3: Storage Management Services Administration Guide for Linux.

+- 4 If you are splitting from NetWare to OES 11 SP3, configure the SMS TSAFS mode to dual. - 4a Open a terminal console, then log in as the root user. - 4b At a terminal console prompt, enter